straktormedia/file-sharing-app/README.md

 ### Register

 The "registerLogin.js" file is responsible for data validation.
-These are: Correct email format, password and password confirm match as well as the password to be at least 8 characters and contain a letter and a number.
-The "register.php" registers the user to the database, and gives error if the username or email already exist.
+These are: correct email format, password and password confirm match as well as the password to be at least 8 characters and contain a letter and a number.
 The password is encrypted.
 PASSWORD_DEFAULT uses bcrypt for hashing.
+The "register.php" registers the user to the database, and gives error if the username or email already exist.
 We have 2 roles.
 Each user role has a different permissions.
 After you succesfully register, you are prompted to login, and the register form disappears.

 ### Login